tnc-ca-geo/video-importer/README.md

 def post_video_content(host, port, camera_name, camera_id, filepath, timestamp, latlng=None):
     """
     arguments:
-        host        - the url of the segmenter # TODO(carter) call this url or server since host is confusing. port        - the port to access the webserver on the segmenter camera_name - the parsed name of the camera camera_id   - the ID of the camera as returned from the register_camera function filepath    - full path to the video file that needs segmentation timestamp   - the earliest timestamp contained in the video file location (opt) - a string describing the location of the camera.
-                         example: {"location": {"lat": 7.367598, "lng":134.706975}, "accuracy":5.0}
+        host        - the url of the segmenter port        - the port to access the webserver on the segmenter camera_name - the parsed name of the camera camera_id   - the ID of the camera as returned from the service filepath    - full path to the video file that needs to be uploaded for segmentation timestamp   - the starting timestamp of the video file location(opt) - a json-string describing the location of the camera Example {"location:" {"lat": 7.367598, "lng":134.706975}, "accuracy":5.0}
     returns: true/false based on success

-    description: this function is called each time the importer finds a video for a specific camera.
+    description: This function is called each time a new video file is found for a specific camera, so add the logic required to ingest each video for segmentation and labeling here.
-                 Put the code for posting the video and meatadata to the segmenter inside this function.
+                 For example, when using Camio, the HTTP POST to the segmenter resides here.
     """
-    pass
 ```

 #### Set Hook Data Function